Welcome to the world's most extensive apples (pommes) database.

 1

 summary: Top-quality apples from the Cripps Pink harvest are branded sold as “Pink Lady.”
-These are not the Pink Lady cultivar.
+These are not the Pink Lady (Canada) cultivar.
 Please see Cripps Pink for information on that ...

 Donate a cider?